autolog/LIFX_Controller/README.md

 ### LIFX Actions

-The Plugin provides three additional actions under *'LIFX Actions’*:
+The Plugin provides six additional actions under *'LIFX Actions’*:
-* Discover LIFX Devices
 * Set Color / White
 * Apply Preset
+* Turn On Infrared
+* Turn Off Infrared
+* Set Infrared Brightness
+* Discover LIFX Devices

 #### Discover LIFX Devices
     Running this action will cause the plugin to try and discover LIFX devices on the local network.
 When new LIFX devices are found, the plugin will create a new Indigo LIFX device in the LIFX folder.